BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 Lesson: Understanding the architectural lineage from BERT to GPT helps teams recognize when a single decoder-only model can replace specialized encoder and encoder-decoder systems, reducing complexity without sacrificing quality.

 RoBERTa (2019) demonstrated that BERT was significantly undertrained.
 By removing the next-sentence prediction objective, training on more data (160GB vs. 16GB), using larger batches, and training longer, RoBERTa achieved substantially better results with the same architecture.
 This was an important lesson: training procedure matters as much as architecture.
+The dropped NSP head simplifies the loss to a pure masked language modeling (MLM) objective over the set of masked positions $\mathcal{M}$:

 ALBERT (2019) tackled parameter efficiency through two techniques: factorized embedding parameterization (separating the vocabulary embedding size from the hidden layer size) and cross-layer parameter sharing.
 ALBERT-xxlarge achieved state-of-the-art results with 70% fewer parameters than BERT-Large.